Kaduna North: Economy

 Kaduna north is the largest contributor to the Kaduna state economy, there are many small and large scale companies and industries with various commercial activities.
 The main market in the state is located there, Kaduna Central Market also known as Abubakar mahmud gumi market, others include Kasuwar Barci (sleeping market), Kawo weekly market, Ungwan rimi and Ungwan shanu weekly markets.

 Recreation

 Leisure activity and entertainment centres are located at various places within the local government, there are two stadiums Ahmadu Bello Stadium and Ranchers Bees Stadium, a public square Murtala Square was a race course now a recreational facility that attracts people for leisure activities, so also there are many hotels, entertainment hubs and tourist attraction sites, which include ASAA Pyramid, Hamdala Hotel, Hotel Seventeen, Crystal Garden, Side Resort, Arewa House, and the national museum.

+Health Facilities

+Kaduna North is home to several well-known healthcare facilities that serve residents with a range of medical services.
+Kaduna Clinic, located at 23/24 Aliyu Turaki Road off Isa Kaita Road in Matali GRA, is one of the area’s established clinics, while Albarka Hospital on BZ 170, Offa Road also provides accessible care within the community.
+Rimi Clinics and Maternity, situated at 24 Kubaka Road in Unguwan Rimi, is especially known for maternal and general health services.
+Giwa Hospital and Specialist Clinic, found at 1 Ali Akilu Road in Abakpa GRA, offers more specialized medical attention, and Lafiya Hospital on Ahmadu Bello Way continues to support patients with general healthcare needs.
+Adding to these is Mega Hospital on Dutse Close, which stands out for combining hospital services with medical supplies, products, and equipment, making Kaduna North a key hub for reliable and diverse healthcare options in Kaduna State.